 The majority of the holidaymakers have left Marloth Park, returning to their homes in South Africa and many other parts of the world.
 Often, visitors come to Marloth Park for a mere three to five days.
-We can’t imagine how in that short period they can reap the benefits of being in this wonderland.
+We can’t imagine how they can reap the benefits of being in this wonderland in that short period.

-Some tourists come to relax and unwind in this calming environment, staying up late on the verandas of their holiday homes, talking loudly, playing loud music and drinking alcohol in excess.
-This type of noise is not appealing to the wild animals.
+Some tourists come to relax and unwind in this calming environment, staying up late on the verandas of their holiday homes, talking loudly, playing loud music, and drinking alcohol in excess.
+This type of noise is not appealing to wild animals.

 Where in the world is it like this?
 The only other place we’ve found so easy to make friends was in Kauai, Hawaii.
 Perhaps, someday we’ll return for another visit.